amoeba25/vendor-management-system/README.md

 # vendor-management-system

-A backend system for Vendor Management
+A system for vendor management.
+Assignment given by Fatmug Designs